IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week5.md

 ## Individual contribution of each participant

-**Palkina Sofia** – organized 3 discussion meetings (04.07 - meeting with TA Mary and after discussion of the amendments she proposed; 07.07 - regular midweek meeting to evaluate progress; 09.07 - discussion of plan for next week),collect fitback, do new backlog, redesign Figma,  update the CI/CD for ML and wrote this report
+**Palkina Sofia** – organized 3 discussion meetings (04.07 - meeting with TA Mary and after discussion of the amendments she proposed; 07.07 - regular midweek meeting to evaluate progress; 09.07 - discussion of plan for next week),collect feedback, do new backlog, redesign Figma,  update the CI/CD for ML and wrote this report

 https://trello.com/c/zFzJoY5Y